sbleon/github_archive/talk_notes.md

   - Those with an order clause
 - SQL code is relatively difficult to maintain.
   - E.g. adding a column is a lot of work!
+    - It needs to be added to multiple tables and views
+    - Triggers must be updated
+- Show pattern for getting all rows into mview
+- Using some features of postgres 9.5